 There is a lily for everyone.
 Quite literally, as there are over 300 genera in the family.
 Potted lilies are common gift plants but most forms also do well in the garden.
 Do lily bulbs need to be overwintered?
-If you live where no freezing occurs, you can leave the bulbs in all year long.
+If you live where no freezing occurs, you can leave the bulbs in the ground all year long.
 Gardeners in colder climates would do well to pull up the bulbs and save them indoors unless you treat the plants as annuals.
-But that would be a shame since storing lily bulbs is fast, easy and economical.
+But that would be a shame, since storing lily bulbs is fast, easy and economical.
 Read on to learn how to store lilies and preserve these delightful flowers.

 How to Care for a Lily Plant Over Winter

 As a tender plant, it is a good idea to dig up and store your lily bulbs to ensure year after year beauty.
 Most lilies are hardy to United States Department of Agriculture zone 8 with good mulching.
 However, bulbs left in the ground during winter freezes may not come back in spring and can even rot.
 The process is simple and can save the life of a magical flowering plant that has unabashed appeal.

 Container grown lilies are simple to save until the next bloom period.
 Cut off spent flowers and allow the greenery to die back.
 Diminish watering as the plant begins to go dormant.
 Once all the foliage has died back, dig up the bulbs and separate any that have split into offsets.

 Offsets are new bulbs and will result in new plants.
 Tease them away from the parent bulb and plant them separately in well-draining soil.
 Move containers indoors to a dry location where temperatures do not exceed 45 degrees Fahrenheit (7 C.).
 You can store the pots in the garage if it is insulated or the basement.